asciamanna/asciamanna.github.io/_drafts/the-code-quality-versus-speed-fallacy.md

 One nearly universal rule of software development is that code is always going to change.
 To be able to address this constant change in a manner that doesn't grind the team to a halt, the quality of the code has to be one of the highest priorities.

 As [Martin Fowler](http://martinfowler.com/) discusses in his talk [Workflows of Refactoring](https://www.youtube.com/watch?v=vqEg37e4Mkw&feature=youtu.be), the argument around code quality and refactoring is a simple one.
 It is entirely about the ability to deliver more functionality more quickly.
-Developers are working in a world of changing requirements, feature enhancements, changes in team members, etc. This requires the ability to read and change code easily forever.
+Developers are working in a world of changing requirements, feature enhancements, changes in team members, advancements in the understanding of the problem domain, etc. This requires the ability to read and change code easily forever.

 The incredible thing about high quality codebases are they are as easy to change on day one as they are on year ten.
-If the software is any more than a prototype a focus on quality is not only appropriate it is the only professional option.
+If the software is any more than a temporary prototype a focus on quality is not only appropriate it is the only professional option.

 ### Qualities